 However, in reality, in order for R4 to reach the subnet 163.X.12.0/24, it needs to traverse across the “slow” Serial link to R5 as this is where Area 0 is located.
 Even though Area 1 provides a shorter path, R3 will never advertise it as it does not have an interface in area zero, and R5’s summary sent into area 1 will be ignored in favor of the summary received via area 0!
 The way to avoid this is by providing a virtual link between R4 and R5, or R4 and R3, or both of these links.
 Let’s see how this allows for lifting the restriction of ignoring the inter-area routes received via non-backbone area.

-How Virtual-links Work!
+How Virtual-links Work

 Virtual links are seen as point-to-point links in the topology graph, belonging to area 0.
 When you configure the virtual link you specify the transit area and the endpoint router-ids.
 Based on the router-ids and the intra-area shortest-path tree, the path for the virtual link is calculated and the hello packets (unicast!) are exchanged.
 After this, OSPF follows the regular adjacency establishment process.
 This adjacency is treated at P2P like we mentioned above and used to exchange OSPF LSAs.

-After the LSAs have been loaded across the virtual link, they could be used to populate the routing table.
-Initially all the prefixes learned are assigned the next hop of “virtual-link” which should be resolved to something physical.
-Here is where it becomes confusing.
-As the LSAs have been received over a P2P link connecting two ABRs, it makes sense to avoid SPF calculations and simply put the prefixes in the routing table using the metric X+Y, where X is the cost of reaching the other ABR, and Y is the cost the other ABR advertises for this prefix.
-This is what OSPFv1 did and what Cisco IOS was doing prior to the support of “transit capability” found in OSPFv2.
+After LSAs have been loaded across the virtual link, they could be used to run SPF and populate the routing table.
+Initially, all prefixes learned across a virtual link are assigned the next hop value of “virtual-link”.
+This value should be resolved to something physical.
+Here is where it becomes a little trickier.
+As the LSAs have been received over a P2P link connecting two ABRs, it makes sense to avoid SPF calculations and simply put the prefixes in the routing table using the metric X+Y, where X is the cost of reaching the other ABR, across the virtual link and Y is the cost the other ABR advertises for this prefix.
+This is precisely what OSPFv1 did and what Cisco IOS was doing prior to supporting “transit capability” documented in OSPFv2 standard.

 Virtual links are provisioned between R3-R5 and R4-R5: